pulverine/phone-number-extractor/README.md

 6. Once the script finishes executing, you will find the scraped numbers in the "output.xlsx" file.

 # Dependencies
-1. Python 3.x
+1. Python 3.x obviously
-2. openpyxl library
+2. openpyxl